Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 The City of Hamilton enters into funding agreements with licensed child care operators in order to assist eligible families with their child care costs and for the purpose of distributing funding to eligible operators.

-- child care operators are in compliance with Municipal and Provincial guidelines and legislation.
+Funding agreements ensure child care operators are in compliance with Municipal and Provincial guidelines and legislation and that the City has quality child care options for Hamilton Families.

 Applying for a Funding Agreement